AnyChart/docs.anychart.com/Maps/Dot_(Point)_Map.md

     var image_link = 'http://cdn.bolshoyvopros.ru/files/users/images/67/48/67482812be439b0d3fb1b144a87281ec.jpg';

-    // set the images for dots of the series defined by latitude and longtitude in normal state series_ACME.fill(function () {
+    // set the images for dots of the series defined by latitude and longitude in normal state series_ACME.fill(function () {
     if (this.index >= 0) {
         return {